Indian gang ran fake police station out of hotel for eight months

 An Indian gang dressed up as officers and ran a fake police station out of a guesthouse for eight months, extorting money from hundreds of people right under the nose of real officers.

-The fake outfit was just 500 metres away from a real police station and involved a wide-ranging scam that saw six people demanding money from locals who wanted to file complaints, reports of crimes and applications for government assistance.
+The fake outfit was just 500 metres away from a real police station and involved a wide ranging scam that saw six people demanding money from locals who wanted to file complaints, report crimes and apply for government assistance.

 Among the ringleaders was Anita Devi Murmu, 25, who was caught wearing a black cap and police uniform with a pistol in a brown holster worn on a belt.